TheBestTvarynka/yew-notifications/examples/custom/README.md

 ## How to write custom notifications

-1. Create your notification structure (it'll contain all needed notification data like title, text, etc, maybe logo) and implement the `Notifiable` trait.
+1. Create notification structure (it'll contain all needed notification data like title, text, etc, maybe logo) and implement the `Notifiable` trait.
 For example, `CustomNotification`.
 2. Create a yew component that will represent one separate notification.
 For example, `CustomNotificationComponent`.
 3. Create a notification factory structure (it'll generate yew component for every newly spawned notification) and implement the `NotifiableComponentFactory` trait.
 For example, `CustomNotificationFactory`.
 4. Specify your new types in the `NotificationProvider` component: